vincepr/minsk/README.md

 # Learning how to write a compiler
-- timestamp 1:18:27 - next adding more operators like and/or
+- timestamp 1:31:50 - next better Binding of types

 Writing a Lexer - Parser - Interpreter should provide me a better grasp about usage of Trees and how to manage a growing set of functionalty.
 Coding in a way to keep tings extendable etc.